JamesCodeBits/mixed-messages/README.md

-## Mixed Messages - Monster Edition
+## Mixed Messages (Monster Edition)

-* A suggestion generator brought to you by your favourite monsters!
+* An activity suggestion generator brought to you by your favourite monsters!

 ## Built With